KeenWarrior/resume/README.md

 ### Customizing

-First you'll want to fork the repo to your own account.
+First you will want to fork the repo to your own account.
 Then clone it locally and customize, or use the GitHub web editor to customize.

 #### Options/configuration